CDT Day 149:

 Twisting tent stakes, whipping wind, flappy tent.
 The night was not without its trials, but I slept well, warm and dry.
 Crunchberry was pretty much ready to go by the time SpiceRack and I stopped snoozing.
 Even Rooster was out of his tent, and the sun was already doing its awesome color thing to the clouds.
 We packed up posthaste and rolled out with the dudes just before 7am.
 Nauseous with hunger, I scarfed mini muffin things as quickly as possible as we continued on the dirt road to Mexico.
 Dead Giveaway came and went, but nobody wanted to commit to it.

-It is strange to think about now, but at this point we weren’t sure that we’d make it to the border today.
+It is strange to think about now, but at this point we weren’t sure that we’d make it to the border by the end of the day.
 We didn’t need to make it.
 Our ride was showing up tomorrow morning.
 There was also a bunch of rain in the forecast that we weren’t sure we’d like to hike through.
 Mud, ick!
 We were going to take it one tea break at a time.
 It looked like we might dodge the storm altogether when the sky began to clear, but gradually, our patch of blue was surrounded by clouds boasting ominous shades of gray.
 I stopped to poop and by the time I got hiking again, the others were half a mile ahead and a rainbow had popped up to the north.
 I was glad for the solitude.
 I wanted to give my mind the opportunity to process this grand conclusion without distraction.
 Not much came up, though.
 I just looped the Safety Kids theme silently.
 The deep thoughts will come later.

 I applied sunscreen to my sweaty face just in time for the rain to finally catch us.
 Haha, of course.
 The near mountains disappeared behind a dense curtain of rain.
 Behind me, an ancient blue Scout II trundled up the road.
 It turned out to be Jeffrey, the border shuttle guy, and Jolly Rancher, a cyclist that we met at Toaster House.
 They were coming to check out the road conditions ahead of the storm and informed me that this system would be four times worse than the last one before snapping my photo and continuing on.
 Well, the last one wasn’t so bad.
 I caught up with the others when they stopped to put on their rain jackets.
 I pulled out my umbrella, not concerned, but ready.